aprilmintacpineda/fluxible-js/README.md

 You also need to tell `fluxible-js` which states to persist, you can do this via the `restore` callback function.

+You need to tell `fluxible-js` if the states has to be stringified (using `JSON.stringify`) before being saved to the storage by specifying `stringify` parameter.

 ### Using asynchronous storage

 Storage like [react-native-async-storage](https://github.com/react-native-async-storage/async-storage) or [LocalForage](https://github.com/localForage/localForage).
 These are storage that return a `Promise` for the `setItem` and `getItem` methods.